fiatinsight/synapse-ui/README.md

 - `columns`: Set an array of column titles between one and a handful.
 Defaults to `false` if not included.

 - `paginate`: Decide whether the list should paginate.
 If `true`, you'll need to set the pagination parameters on the query, probably in the controller.
 If not set, it will default to `false`.
+(To ensure this works, you'll want to add `gem 'will_paginate', require: true` to your app `Gemfile`.)

 - `per_page`: Sets the pagination number to 25 unless it's explicitly declared otherwise.